hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step4-add-api.md

-Run the following command to create a new API (group/version) as cnat/v1alpha1 and the new Kind (CRD) _At_ assocaited with the API.
+Run the create command to create a new API (group/version) as cnat/v1alpha1 and the new Kind (CRD) _At_ associated with the API.

 ```bash
 kubebuilder create api \